project-chip/connectedhomeip/docs/guides/nxp_rw61x_ota_software_update.md

 The RW61x Flash is divided into different regions as follow :
 - Bootloader : MCUBoot resides at the base of the flash and occupies 0x20000 (128 kB).
-- Primary application partition : The all-clusters application which would be run by the bootloader (active application).
+- Primary application partition : The example application which would be run by the bootloader (active application).
 The size reserved for this partition is 4.4 MB.
 - Secondary application partition : Update image received with the OTA (candidate application).
 The size reserved for the partition is 4.4 MB.

 Notes :
-- The CPU1/CPU2 firmware are embedded in the CPU3 all-clusters application.
+- The CPU1/CPU2 firmware are embedded in the CPU3 example application.
 - The sizes of the primary and secondary applications are provided as an example (currently 4.4 MB is reserved for each partition).
 The size can be changed by modifying the `m_app_max_sectors` value in the linker script of the application (`RW610_flash.ld`).

 ### MCUBoot Bootloader